nemui-inu/mem-game/README.md

 ### Points and Life System

   Five (5) points will be given when the player enters a correct word (case, spelling, and order).
 When player the scores atleast two (2) consecutive perfect scores, the current score will be doubled.
 The player starts with three (3) max lives (:white_heart:).
-It will deduct (-:white_heart:) for a every wrong input and will reward the player (+:white_heart:) for every correct input.
+It will deduct (-:white_heart:) for every wrong input and will reward the player (+:white_heart:) for every correct input.
 As the player scores consecutive perfect scores (25 points), the maximum life limit is increased.